Northrop HL-10

-The Northrop HL-10 is one of five US heavyweight lifting body designs flown at NASA's Flight Research Center (FRC—later Dryden Flight Research Center) in Edwards, California, from July 1966 to November 1975 to study and validate the concept of safely maneuvering and landing a low lift-over-drag vehicle designed for reentry from space.
+The Northrop HL-10 is one of five U.S. heavyweight lifting body designs flown at NASA's Flight Research Center (FRC—later the Dryden Flight Research Center and now the Armstrong Flight Research Center) in Edwards, California, from July 1966 to November 1975 to study and validate the concept of safely maneuvering and landing a low lift-over-drag vehicle designed for reentry from space.
 It was a NASA design and was built to evaluate "inverted airfoil" lifting body and delta planform.
 It currently is on display at the entrance to the Armstrong Flight Research Center at Edwards Air Force Base.

 Development

 Northrop Corporation built the HL-10 and Northrop M2-F2, the first two of the fleet of "heavy" lifting bodies flown by the NASA Flight Research Center.
 The contract for construction of the HL-10 and the M2-F2 was $1.8 million.
 "HL" stands for horizontal landing, and "10" refers to the tenth design studied by engineers at NASA's Langley Research Center, Hampton, Virginia.
 Main gear was a modified T-38 system retracted manually, and lowered by nitrogen pressure.
 Nose gear was a modified T-39 unit, retracted manually and lowered with nitrogen pressure.
 Pilot Ejection System was a modified F-106 system.
 Silver zinc batteries provided electrical power for the control system, flight instruments, radios, cockpit heat, and stability augmentation system.
 To assist in pre-landing flare, four throttleable hydrogen peroxide rockets provided up to 400 lbf (1.8 kN) of thrust.